DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 ### How it Works
 Hash functions typically work with binary but the hash digest is often represented as a hexadecimal due to terseness.
-Implementations always try to provide the three key properties of good hash functions but how they achieve this varies greatly.
+Implementations always try to provide the three properties of good hash functions but how they achieve this varies greatly.
-We will be looking at SHA-256 because it is the most widely used in the real world as well as being Bitcoin's hash function.
+We will be looking at SHA-256 because it is the most widely used and is also Bitcoin's hash function.

 :::{note}
-Alot of CS textbooks give examples of very simple hash functions( i.e. converting data to a number and the output is that number times two).
-We disagree with this approach because those kinds of hash functions don't have the three good hash function properties and as such are never used in the real-world making teaching them redundant.
+Alot of CS textbooks give examples of very simple hash functions (i.e. converting data to a number and the output is that number times two).
+We disagree with this approach.
+These kinds of simple hash functions don't have the three good hash function properties and as such are never used in the real-world making teaching them redundant.
 We will be showing you SHA-256 which is incredibly difficult and incredibly useful.
 We do not expect you to understand it.
 We are putting it in this textbook merely, so you are *aware* of its inner-workings, and you can rest